Best 4G Router With External Antenna UK

 GL.iNet GL-BE9300 (Flint 3) WiFi 7 Router

-Next we have the impressive GL.iNet GL-BE9300 (Flint 3) WiFi 7 Router.
+Another impressive 4G router is the GL.iNet GL-BE9300 (Flint 3) WiFi 7 Router.
 It’s currently selling for £187/$252 on Amazon.

 The Flint 3 is a powerful tri-band Wi-Fi 7 router designed for fast and reliable home networking.
 It provides strong wireless coverage for homes of up to around 2,000 square feet, helping maintain a stable signal across multiple rooms.
 The router can also support over 100 connected devices, making it well suited to busy households with phones, laptops, smart home devices and streaming equipment.